 The boost is the latest in a series of upgrades announced recently, including the addition of locally redundant storage, which would seamlessly create three identical copies of any uploaded data to ensure its continued integrity.

 Several industry commentators, including eXo CEO Benjamin Mestrallet, have said that the purchase is all but an admission of defeat for SharePoint, Microsoft’s own proprietary enterprise social solution.
-However the purchase comes in the wake of record Q4 and yearly revenue postings for Microsoft, including 10% growth for its Online Services Division.
+However the purchase comes in the wake of record Q4 and yearly revenue postings for Microsoft, including 10 percent growth for its Online Services Division.

 Here on Business-Software.com we took a look at three different companies in the growing big data analytics segment, profiling the open source-minded Cloudera and sitting down for Q&A sessions with Couchbase and 1010data.